openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

-In order to fully encapsulate the responsibilities of the BMO in an operator - and remove the bare metal specific code and manifests from the MAO - the MAO coul add a generic operator management framework for platform specific operators, and the BMO would integrate with this framework.
+In order to fully encapsulate the responsibilities of the BMO in an operator - and remove the bare metal specific code and manifests from the MAO - the MAO could add a generic operator management framework for platform specific operators, and the BMO would integrate with this framework.